SRF Post-Doctoral Award

 Submitted abstracts are reviewed by an independent panel and a maximum of three abstracts are short listed for oral presentation during the Postdoctoral Scientist Prize Session at Fertility.
 The prize is awarded based on a combination of criteria which include content, presentation, delivery and discussion of the work.
 The winner of the prize will be invited to present their talk at the Society for Reproductive Biology Congress in Australia / New Zealand.

-To be considered for the Postdoctoral Scientist Prize, qualifying scientists must tick the relevant box when submitting their abstract for Fertility.
+To be considered for the Postdoctoral Scientist Prize, qualifying scientists must be a member of SRF and tick the relevant box when submitting their abstract for Fertility.

 The previous SRF Post-Doctoral Award winners are listed below